voncloft/Voncloft-OS/README.md

 - Cinnamon has been put on hold as of 4/5 - due to systemd dependencies, which I am doubting whether or not to use
 - work on all universal user passes on vpn

-**Done:**
+**Needs Testing:**
-- qtcreator - needs testing
+- qtcreator
-- postfix - needs testing
+- postfix
 - mythtv
-- clementine
 - python - might have errors will fix as a need be basis
 - perl - might have errors will fix as a need be basis
 - kde - needs testing
+- chessx - needs testing and its dependencies
+- scid_vs_pc - needs testing

 **Other:**
 - Everything in workbench is files that continuously get changed and tarballed for later